vinceskahan/v5wiki/observer.md

 Pat O'Brien created a screen scraping driver, then a socket-based driver.
 His experiences are documented at http://obrienlabs.net/redirecting-weather-station-data-from-observerip/ and the code for his 'SocketLogger' driver is at https://github.com/poblabs/weewx-socketlogger

-mwall created the weewx-interceptor driver, which uses the socket approach or a sniff approach.
-In socket mode, the driver listens for connections from the weather station bridge or console.
+mwall created the weewx-interceptor driver, which has two modes: listen or sniff.
+In listen mode, the driver accepts direct connections from the weather station bridge or console.
 In sniff mode, the driver captures traffic as the station sends it to weather underground.  (https://github.com/matthewwall/weewx-interceptor)